 - Press the Windows key, type power plan, and select Choose a power plan.

 - Click Choose what the power buttons do on the left of the window.

-- Then you should select Change settings that are currently unavailable.
+- Now, select Change settings that are currently unavailable.

-- Now click the + beside USB settings and USB selective suspend settings as shown below.
+- Click the + beside USB settings and USB selective suspend settings.

-- If the On battery and Plugged in battery settings are enabled, you should deselect both by selecting Disabled from their drop-down menus.
+- Next, set the On battery and Plugged in battery settings to Disabled.

 - Finally, click the Apply button, followed by OK, and restart your PC.